All Episodes

 He pulled back.

-Like this is this is the seven different kinds of misleading this.
+Like this is this.

-And so when you say that, I didn't see you include because you don't need to go to Proud Boys, radical Democrats, which would be Joe Biden, which would be Kamala Harris, which would be Elizabeth Warren, right?
+And so when you say that, I didn't see you include, because you don't need to go to Proud Boys, radical Democrats, which would be Joe Biden, which would be Kamala Harris, which would be Elizabeth Warren, right?

 People who believe that it's evil to not allow your child to transition.

-Like I think they're more radical than the Proud Boys, to be clear.
+Like, I think they're more radical than the Proud Boys, to be clear.

-So you're doing on one side.
+So you're doing it on one side.

-No, no, I'm with you on the horseshoe theory, actually totally agree on it.
+No, no, I'm with you on the horseshoe theory.

 But it's not a horseshoe.

-That's the entire mainstream democratic.
+That's the entire mainstream Democrat.

 I'm comparing Donald Trump to the candidates on the left.